SouthernSearch searches many of our databases, but not all of them. Use the links to databases to find the most relevant resources.

 Most databases in the library allow you to limit your search to scholarly or peer-reviewed publications.
 In some databases, the check box for peer-reviewed journals is in the basic search screen as in MLA International Bibliography.
 In others, it may be in advanced search.
 In some databases such as Literary Reference Center, the articles are labeled "Academic Journal" "Periodical", "Review", etc.

 If you are unsure whether a journal is peer-reviewed or not, check the Ulrich's International Periodicals Directory Database.
 Ulrich's provides publishing information on periodicals of all types.
 Journals that are refereed are indicated by a referee's jersey symbol.
-For help with using Ulrich's, consult this tutorial.

 Sample journal article: